-All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the building principal or his or her designee.
-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal's designee or the superintendent.
+All students are expected to promptly report violations of the code of conduct to a teacher, school counselor, the building principal or his or her designee.
+Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal's designee, a school resource officer, or the superintendent.